There are a handful of time-tested investment strategies that tend to outperform over time.

 But if you want to accelerate your wealth accumulation, you can also trade time to build a business, which you can then hold onto for cash flow or sell for a big capital gain.
 And depending on the business, you can also put a lot of capital in to get an amazing rate of return over a fairly short period of time.

-In my senior year of college, I started a small online business, which eventually brought in a meaningful amount of passive income, and which I eventually sold to another company when I was 26 or 27.
+In my senior year of college, I started a small online business, which eventually brought in a meaningful amount of passive income, and which I eventually sold to another company when I was 26.

 It wasn’t a ton of money, but it gave me a boost to pay off my student loans and increase my savings on top of my engineer’s salary.
 More importantly, I was able to serve over a thousand customers, and learn valuable skills that I’ll have for the rest of my life.